"The question isn't at what age I want to retire, it's at what income" - George Foreman

 If you're employed, you can choose to contribute 3%, 4%, 6%, 8% or 10% of your gross (before-tax) wage or salary to your KiwiSaver account.
 Your employer has to contribute as well – at least 3% of your gross salary.
-In addition the Government makes a contribution up to a maximum of $521 per year, if certain contribution levels are met.
+In addition, the Government contributes up to a maximum of $521 per year if certain contribution levels are met.

 From 1 July 2019, KiwiSaver is now open to all ages, including those over 65.
 New members (from 1 July) who join KiwiSaver between the ages of 60 - 64, will no longer be subject to a five year lock in period and will be able to withdraw their KiwiSaver funds from age 65.